-It will still be a lovely dish, especially if some nice cultivated oysters or baby shiitake can be used, but the flavour of chanterelles is in my view unsurpassed.
+It will still be a lovely dish, especially if some nice organic cultivated oysters or baby shiitake can be used, but the flavour of chanterelles is in my view unsurpassed.

 An easy and impressive dish

 You can serve them with rice, small plain pasta shapes like orzo or orecchiette, mash or a baked potato.
 So good, it’s fit for a king.
 At Christmas.

 Another easy recipe for turkey steaks: pan-fried and coated with crushed pink peppercorns.

 And even for Christmas, it needn’t be a whole turkey.
 Check out the delicious stuffed turkey roll made with a breast fillet.